Home Pictures Upgrades Interior Contact us

 As planned I put on three coats of silver and three coats of clear.
 Not real sure why but each time I paint the result gets better.
-Now after I finish up and couple thing, like getting the step back on I can recruit my buddy again and get the fenders installed.
+Now after I finish up and couple things, like getting the step back on, I can recruit my buddy again and get the fenders installed.
 Time to eat some big bird tomorrow!

 The big bird was awesome as was the company but now it is back on the truck.
 Of course I found something else I had previously chosen to ignore but now it is bothering me.
 On the embossed bedside strips I made two extra holes to mount and those ill not be needed for the fenders, plus it would look weird when compared to the other side.
 So I filled them which meant repainting the strips.
 I got that done over the past couple days so once again I am claiming the painting is done!

 I want to give the new bedside paint a few days to cure fully before attaching the fenders.
 So today I reattached the step on that side and installed the rear roll pan.

 November 28, 2017